octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.23 - 2025-07-10 =
+* Added support for importing properties in the Idealista JSON format
+* Added support for 'null' and 'not null' operators when adding import field mapping rules

 = 2.5.22 - 2025-07-07 =
 * Added ability to export and import property imports.
 Useful for migrating them between sites or simply backing them up